cybereagle2001/Kcah/README.md

 # Kcah
-Kcah is a terminal linux game written in Bash for hacking simulation
+Kcah is a terminal linux game written in Bash and html.
+## How to install it?